create-go-app/fiber-go-template/README.md

 - `./app/controllers` folder for functional controllers (used in routes)
 - `./app/models` folder for describe business models and methods of your project
 - `./app/queries` folder for describe queries for models of your project
-- `./app/validators` folder for describe validators for models fields

 ### ./docs